Wermelskirchen: Coat of arms

-The coat-of-arms of the city of Wermelskirchen looks like a silver shield split into thirds.
+The coat-of-arms of the city of Wermelskirchen is a silver shield split into thirds.
 In the left field is an oak tree.
 In the right field there is a Swan and pictured in the middle field there is a church.

 History

 From 1822 to 1945, Wermelskirchen was part of the Prussian Rhine Province.

 Education

 Wermelskirchen has an Evangelical, a Roman Catholic church and a Latin school.

 Economy

 The city has the head office of OBI and the origin of the caster manufacturer TENTE.